slatedocs/slate/README.md

 cd /path/to/rest-service-docs/
 bundle exec middleman build --clean
 ```
-The command above generates the static docs in the `dist` folder, in case you want to manually upload it somewhere.
+The command above generates the static docs in the `build` folder, in case you want to manually upload it somewhere.

 ### Generate and commit the documentation